Marc-JB/TraiNL/README.md

   * [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html)
   * Serialization of JSON objects retrieved from the API using [Kotlin Serialization](https://kotlinlang.org/docs/serialization.html)
   * Dependency Injection using [Koin](https://insert-koin.io/)

+## Building & running this project
+To build or run this project, both Firebase Crashlytics and a Dutch Railways API key are required.
+The setup is as follows:

+### Setting up Firebase Crashlytics
+1. Generate a `google-services.json` file from the [Firebase console](https://console.firebase.google.com/)
+2. Copy the file to `/app/`

+### Configuring the Dutch Railways API
+1. Sign up to the [Dutch Railways developer portal](https://apiportal.ns.nl)
+2. Subscribe to the `Ns-App` service
+3. Copy your API key and use it in
+   - `local.properties` by adding a line `dutchRailways.travelInfoApi.key=` which is then followed by the API key.
+   - the enviromental variables (in a CI/CD pipeline) by setting a property `DUTCHRAILWAYS_TRAVELINFOAPI_KEY` to your API key.